2017.09 - 2017.10 CASe/Method: Collaborative User Journey Mapping Method Customer; VISMA

 Enticing Engagement

 Starting off the user research session with this method forces users into a more proactive state.
-It works great as an ice-breaker, making it significantly easier to engage the participants in the subsequent, deeper phases of the interview.
+It works great as an ice-breaker, making it significantly easier to engage the participants in the subsequent, deeper phases of the interview, that occur after the initial card sorting excersice

 Engaging users and getting them to physically describe the situation helps them gain perspective and reflect on what actually happens during their workflow.
-Several users have also expressed gratitude for the exercise, as it has helped them gain perspective on their own work processes.
+This is also why several users spontaneously expressed gratitude for the exercise as it helped them see their own work clearly.

 Exposing Invisible Gaps